mysociety/fixmystreet/training/admins.md

 ---

-Training notes for new admininstrators
+Training notes for new administrators
 =============================

 <p class="lead">